rhalff/dot-object/README.md

-dedot.js
+json-filter
 ========

-DeDot makes it possible to transform json objects using dot notation.
+JSON-Filter makes it possible to transform json objects using dot notation.

 The input can be interpreted as a transform object.